-I am a clinical psychologist who provides counseling to adults to help them cope with a wide range of concerns, including depression, anxiety, stress, relationship challenges, and adjustment to chronic medical conditions.
+I am a clinical psychologist who provides therapy to adults to help them cope with a wide range of concerns, including insomnia, adjustment to chronic illness and cancer, depression, anxiety, and stress.
 I take a warm, collaborative approach and use cognitive behavioral therapy (CBT), solutions-focused treatment, and motivational interviewing techniques.
 I have specialized training in behavioral medicine, and help people cope with chronic illness, manage chronic pain, overcome insomnia, lose or maintain weight, and quit smoking.

 I have worked in a variety of settings, including the VA hospital serving Veterans, cancer hospitals, and at a company providing primary care services to Medicare patients.
 I will help you adjust to life stressors and learn the skills you need to continue this work on your own.